 For many retailers, expanding to European markets holds a big draw.
 But it’s more complicated than putting something in Google translate and getting international shipping packaging.
 Is your company up to the daunting task of expanding to a whole new market?

-● Know the market: If you do decide to go into a new European market, be aware that critical mistakes happen when you don’t know what will work – and what won’t.
-Don’t spend too much money experimenting, make sure you know what will sell from country to country.
+: If you do decide to go into a new European market, be aware that critical mistakes happen when you don’t know what will work – and what won’t.
+Don’t spend too much money experimenting, make sure you know what will sell from country to country.● Partner wisely

 After you’re done considering the market conditions that can impact your current retail strategies, you’ll also want to understand what challenges you’ll be facing as you turn from domestic to European markets.
-Consider the following:
+Consider the following:• The New Retail:

 Free shipping doesn’t exist between Europe and the U.S. Customs in Europe want their import duties and taxes.
 This makes shipping a long, expensive and painful process with a surprise behind every door.
 It only takes one item to make or break the first impression for your new European customer.